Day at the Capitol FAQs

 - Hear a review of homeschool legislation and 2022 homeschool issues.

 - Watch the reenactment of Patrick Henry’s famous “Give Me Liberty or Give Me Death” speech.

 - Meet the re-enactors in the Second Virginia Convention debate (great photo op!).

 - Visit the gift shop at St. John’s Church.

 - Tour the beautifully renovated Capitol and visitors’ center.

-- Attend the House or Senate Chamber presentations and learn how a bill becomes a law.
+- Attend the House Chamber presentation and learn how a bill becomes a law.

 Yes, metal detectors are now in place at the Capitol and General Assembly office building .
-The suggests you arrive 15 minutes prior to your tour or classroom scheduled time in order to be processed through security.
+Tour guides suggest you arrive 15 minutes prior to your tour or classroom scheduled time in order to be processed through security.
 All bags and coats will be put through a scanner.
 To speed along the process at all security checks, carry as little as possible.